Sandesaya

-Sandesaya (Sinhalese language word meaning The Message) is a 1960 film.
-The film based on the war between the Sinhalese people and the Portuguese invaders in Sri Lanka.
-It was directed by Sri Lankan film director Lester James Peries.
+Sandesaya (Sinhalese language word meaning The Message) is a 1960 Sri Lankan film directed by Lester James Peries.
+The film is based on the war between the Sinhalese people and the Portuguese invaders in Sri Lanka.
 It was produced by K. Gunaratnam on behalf of the Cinemas Company on the request of Raj Kapoor.

 Plot

 A band of guerrillas led by Bandara (Ananda Jayaratne) lead a resistance against Portuguese invaders.
 Bandara is in love with Sumana (Kanthi Gunatunga).